StoicDreams/MyFiCDN/cdn/d/en-US/terms.md

 <webui-page-segment>

-{COMPANY_SINGULAR} may revise these terms of use for its web site at any time without notice.
+{APP_COMPANY_SINGULAR} may revise these terms of use for its web site at any time without notice.
 By using {APP_NAME} you are agreeing to be bound by the then current version of these Terms and Conditions of Use.

 </webui-page-segment>